Visiting Europe & planning to drive? Read these useful tips for renting a car in Europe, and save yourself some $$$.

 In some cases, your travel insurance may also not be valid overseas if you’re driving with domestic insurance.
 So be careful and read your travel insurance terms.
 Or, get an international drivers license to avoid surprises.

 Also Read: Tips For Schengen Visa Travel Insurance

 Dealing With Expensive Insurance

-Lawfully, every car rental agreement in European Union countries comes with a ‘reduction of liability’ insurance under which any damages to you or other vehicles, during an accident, is covered.
+Lawfully, every car rental agreement in European Union countries comes with a ‘reduction of liability’ insurance.
+Under this, any damages to you or other vehicles, during an accident, is covered.

 Many credit cards offer car rental insurance.
 Check if one of your credit cards has that too.
-Use that credit card to make the payment for the car rental, and you are taken care of.
+If yes, use it to pay for the car rental and you are sorted.
 If not, there are quite a few third-party insurance companies in Europe that provide full or partial coverage of your car, at a much lower price.
-Eg, iCarHireInsurance.com is a great option (PS: I am not being paid to advertise them!) that I later checked and found, was giving me the same insurance that Buchbinder gave (for 140 EUR.
+Eg, iCarHireInsurance.com is a great option (PS: I am not being paid to advertise them!).
+I later checked that I was getting the same kind of coverage from iCarHireInsurance for around EUR 60 that Buchbinder provided me with for 140 EUR.
 See the difference?